FoxyOfJungle/Burrn/README.md

 THIS LIBRARY IS LEGACY AND IT'S USE IS DISCOURAGED.
 An update to GameMaker allowed the use of particles in world-space, making the entire functionality of this library somewhat irrelevant.
 Please use the built-in particle functions.

 This repository will no longer receive updates and will eventually disappear.
+Thanks for your interest!

 <p align="center"><img src="https://github.com/FoxyOfJungle/Burrn/blob/main/ICON.png" style="display:block; margin:auto; width:300px"></p>
 <h1 align="center">Burrn</h1>